Trade Show Follow-Up Email: Templates and Best Practices (2026)

-The best trade show follow-up emails do three things.
-They reference something from your conversation.
-They send within 24 hours.
-And they offer value before asking for anything.
-That combo puts you ahead of 90% of exhibitors.
+The best trade show follow-up emails reference something from your conversation and send within 24 hours.
+That puts you ahead of most exhibitors who blast “Great meeting you!” to 200 people and wonder why nobody replies.

-Industry research suggests leads contacted within 24 to 48 hours are 60% more likely to convert than those reached after a week.
+Send within 24 hours.
+Industry research shows leads contacted within 24 to 48 hours are 60% more likely to convert than those reached after a week.
 Yet by some estimates, 38% of exhibitors take longer than six days to follow up.
+Send from the hotel or the airport.
+A rough email today beats a polished one next Monday.

 What to Capture During the Conversation

 These give you structure.
-The details (the hook, the moat detail, the pain point) come from your notes.
+The details (the hook, the personal detail, the pain point) come from your notes.
 Without notes, even a good template turns generic.

 For prospects who shared a clear problem.